JC-Scripts/jc-handling_editor/README.md

-NUI React Typescript Handling Editor for vehicles usint Chakra UI
+NUI React Handling Editor for vehicles using Chakra UI
 ===============================
 In Development